BipinShetty/CodeR/readme.md

-# Agentic Issue Planner
+# 🐇 Agentic Issue Planner

-This is a modular, event-driven backend system designed to simulate intelligent issue triage and planning using a mock LLM client.
-Built with FastAPI and Python, the service demonstrates strong typing, clear architecture, robust logging, and extensibility — all aligned with the CodeRabbit take-home specification.
+A modular, type-safe, event-driven backend system simulating intelligent issue triage and planning using a mock LLM client.

+Built in **FastAPI (Python)** with a focus on clear architecture, strong typing, composability, observability, and extensibility — aligned with the CodeRabbit specification and real-world engineering principles.

 ---